-Firstly, a disclaimer: this isn’t a political piece – it’s simply my initial take on the Labour Party’s pledge today to provide a free full fibre (FTTP) service to every home and business in the UK by 2030.
+Firstly, a disclaimer: this isn’t a political piece – it’s simply a take on the Labour Party’s pledge today to provide a free full fibre (FTTP) service to every home and business in the UK by 2030.
 The method by which they will do so is to nationalise OpenReach, and subsidise the rollout and running of a universal fibre infrastructure through a tax on largely non-domiciled tech companies.

 Disclaimer aside, let’s look at the individual elements of this proposal:

 Since the late 1980s, successive governments, of all colours, have failed to grasp the nettle of providing what is an essential full fibre infrastructure for the UK.
 Indeed, it was the Thatcher government that cancelled BT’s (pre-privatisation) plans to build a full fibre infrastructure across the UK in the 1990s.
 Since then, the rollout of broadband services has, where subsidised, been something of a box ticking exercise, the government being a willing co-conspirator with BT/OpenReach, the former throwing significant sums of public money at the latter to roll out a technology (FTTC) that was obsolete before it was introduced.
 This has been no more than a cynical exercise, by both BT in ‘sweating’ existing copper-based assets and by government in allowing them to check the Superfast broadband box, no matter how poorly performance, reach and future proofing compared to, well, pretty much any alternative.

 Then there’s the type of network to be constructed: The central and devolved governments in the UK have a less than stellar track record in determining what technologies and architectures to roll out, and a worse record in delivery, even in their latest thinking.
 This is exemplified by the Scottish R100 programme which, even before roll out has really started, is already late, and appears to be an emasculated shadow of its original intent.